uweschmitt/emzed/website/tour.rst

 .. _isotope_example:

-Analysing isotope patterns
+Analyzing isotope patterns
 --------------------------

-As the ``Table`` objects provide powerfull matchings, all we need to analyse isotope patterns occuring in feature tables is a way to generate tables containing theese data. ``ms.isotopeDistributionTable`` does this
+As the ``Table`` objects provide powerful matchings, all we need to analyze isotope patterns occurring in feature tables is a way to generate tables containing these data. ``ms.isotopeDistributionTable`` does this